cloudlinux/cloudlinux-doc/docs/lve-stats_2/README.md

 ### Why is it needed?

 * Old LVE-statistics store averages as integer numbers, as % of <span class="notranslate">CPU</span> usage.
 If user used 100% of <span class="notranslate">CPU</span> for 1 second within an hour, it is only 1-2% for a minute, and 0 for 5 minutes.
 Data in old LVE-statistics is aggregated to 1-hour intervals.
-So, such peak load will not be recorded and we need to store data with much higher precision.
+So, such peak load will noExat be recorded and we need to store data with much higher precision.
 * 100% <span class="notranslate">CPU</span> usage in old lve statistics means “all cores”.
 On 32 core servers usage is not visible for most users (as they are limited to 1 core).
-* Old LVE-statistics does not provide a way to determine a cause of LVE faults, i.e. what processes are running when user hits LVE limits.
+* Old LVE-statistics does not provide a way to determine a cause of LVE faults, i.e. what processes are running when user hits LVE limits.Example
 * Notifications in old LVE-statistics are not accurate because they are based on average values for <span class="notranslate">CPU, IO, IOPS.</span>
 * Old LVE-statistics functionality is hard to extend.